Loyalty Indicators of Relocated Alien Families

 You can estimate the orientation of a speaker by

-noting if they say that "peaceful Japanese-Americans, half of them citizens and many of them children, were imprisoned" or if it is said that "enemy aliens were relocated from a war zone."
-It was the children that were citizens by birth, would you expect parents would leave them behind?
+noting if they say that "peaceful Japanese-Americans and their parents were imprisoned" or if it is said that "enemy aliens and their children were relocated from a war zone."

 Return to: WW2 Menu